 - Windows Power Management settings can also be a factor.
 To get the most out of the processor, make sure the power settings are set to High or Ultimate Performance.
 In both cases, make sure both the "Minimum processor state" and "Maximum processor state" are set to "100%".
 This will ensure that the processor runs at full capacity from the start to the end of the AGi32 calculation process.
 The image below shows these settings.

 AGi32 is 32-bit application that can only address 2GB of RAM.
 This makes RAM a lesser consideration but is still important especially given all of the background Windows processes.
 8GB is generally sufficient, 16GB to 32GB is recommended.

-Hard drives are not going to impact the speed of the calculation process.
-They will, however, impact the time it takes to load and open all programs (including boot time).
-In AGi32, hard disk speed directly effects the time to open, edit and save files.
-Solid State Drive (SSD) technology and pricing is constantly changing.
-Be sure to do some research before purchasing a SSD to make sure you are getting the best bang for the buck.
+Hard drives are not going to impact the speed of the actual calculation process other than the time it takes to read data to calculate and write calculated data.
+They will also impact the time it takes to load and open all programs (including boot time).
+In AGi32, hard disk speed directly affects the time to open, edit and save files as well as how long it takes to initiate and complete the calculation process.
+Solid State Drive (SSD) devices will perform drive-related activities faster than standard hard drives.
+SSD technology and pricing is constantly changing.
+Be sure to do some research before purchasing an SSD to make sure you are getting the best bang for the buck.

 There can be hardware conflicts between the docking station and the laptop, particularly when it comes to video drivers, which can cause AGi32 and potentially other programs not to function correctly.
 When such problems arise, the only solution can be to remove the docking station from the configuration.
 Docking stations are not recommended.